tulip-control/dd/doc.md

 ### Nodes as `Function` objects

-As mentioned earlier, the main difference between the main `dd` modules is what type of object the user sees as a “node”:
+As mentioned earlier, the main difference between the main `dd` modules is what type of object appears at the user interface as a “node”:

 - `dd.bdd` gives to the user signed integers as nodes
 - `dd.autoref` and `dd.cudd` give her `Function` objects as nodes.